MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 <a name="use-msi"></a>

-## Create an Azure Resource Manager service connection to a VM with a managed service identity
+## Create an Azure Resource Manager service connection to a virtual machine by using a managed service identity

 > [!NOTE]
 >
-> You are required to use a self-hosted agent on an Azure VM in order to use managed service identity.
+> To use a managed service identity to authenticate, you must use a self-hosted agent on an Azure virtual machine (VM).

-You can configure Azure Virtual Machines (VM)-based agents with an [Azure Managed Service Identity](/azure/active-directory/managed-service-identity/overview) in Microsoft Entra ID.
-This lets you use the system assigned identity (Service Principal) to grant the Azure VM-based agents access to any Azure resource that supports Microsoft Entra ID, such as an instance of Azure Key Vault, instead of persisting credentials in Azure DevOps for the connection.
+You can configure Azure VM-based agents to use an [Azure Managed Service Identity](/azure/active-directory/managed-service-identity/overview) in Microsoft Entra ID.
+In this scenario, you use the system-assigned identity (service principal) to grant the Azure VM-based agents access to any Azure resource that supports Microsoft Entra ID, such as an instance of Azure Key Vault, instead of persisting credentials in Azure DevOps for the connection.

-1. In Azure DevOps, open the **Service connections** page from the [project settings page](../../project/navigation/go-to-service-page.md#open-project-settings).
+1. In the Azure DevOps project, go to **Project settings** > **Service connections**.

-   In TFS, open the **Services** page from the "settings" icon in the top menu bar.
+   In Team Foundation Server, select the **Settings** icon in the top menu bar to go to the **Services** page.

+   For more information, see [Open project settings](../../project/navigation/go-to-service-page.md#open-project-settings).

 1. Select **New service connection**, and then select **Azure Resource Manager**.